 If all instances of timer T3168 have expired, the mobile station shall retransmit the (Extended) Channel Request Description information element in the next (EGPRS) PACKET DOWNLINK ACK/NACK message or EGPRS PACKET DOWNLINK ACK/NACK TYPE 2 message or the Channel Request Description information element in the next EGPRS PACKET DOWNLINK ACK/NACK DLMC message unless the (Extended) Channel Request Description has already been transmitted four times in which case the mobile station shall perform an abnormal release with access retry (see sub-clause 8.7.2 and 3GPP TS 44.160).

-In EC-EGPRS operation, when the instance of timer T3168 expires, the mobile station shall perform an abnormal release with access retry (see sub-clause 8.7.2) unless timer T3192 is still running.
+In EC operation, when the instance of timer T3168 expires, a mobile station may again include the EC Channel Request Description IE in an EC PACKET DOWNLINK ACK/NACK message.
+The EC Channel Request Description IE may however be included in an EC PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1' even if timer T3168 is still running.
+A mobile station that included the EC Channel Request Description IE in an EC PACKET DOWNLINK ACK/NACK message with the Final Ack Indicator bit set to '1', shall release the TBF resources when timer T3168 expires, unless timer T3192 is still running.
+The packet access procedure may then be reinitiated on the (EC-)CCCH.